EvalNet: A Practical Toolchain for Generation and Analysis of Extreme-Scale Interconnects: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Interconnection networks play an important role in today's large-scale computing systems~\cite{besta2014slim, niranjan2009portland, handley2017re, valadarsky2015}.
+\iftr The interconnection network plays an important role in today's large-scale \else The interconnection network plays an important role in large-scale \fi computing systems~\cite{besta2014slim, niranjan2009portland, handley2017re, valadarsky2015, besta2020highrouting, di2019network, copik2021sebs, hoefler2020high, di2022building}.
 Large networks with tens of thousands of nodes are deployed in warehouse-sized HPC and data centers~\cite{fu2016sunway, liao2014milkyway}.
-Future exascale supercomputers as well as mega data centers will require even larger scales with hundreds of thousands of servers.
+Future supercomputers as well as mega data centers will require even larger scales with hundreds of thousands of servers.

+A modern network topology must satisfy many stringent requirements related to different aspects of the interconnect design, such as high performance or low construction cost.
+However, the evaluation of all these aspects is challenging.
+First, there are many networks that must be considered for comparison when designing a new topology, for example Fat Tree~\cite{leiserson1996cm5}, Hypercube~\cite{Dally:2003:PPI:995703}, Torus~\cite{Dally:2003:PPI:995703}, Dragonfly~\cite{dally08}, Slim Fly~\cite{besta2014slim}, Xpander~\cite{ahn2009hyperx}, or Jellyfish~\cite{singla2012jellyfish} -- to name only a few.
+On top of that, many of these baseline networks, for example Xpander or Orthogonal Fat Trees, do not have straightforward construction algorithms, making it challenging and time-consuming to compare to these baselines.